LUTZ BUSINESS INSIGHTS

 ABOUT THE AUTHOR

-John Kampfe is a Tax Director at Lutz with over 6 years of experience in taxation.
+John Kampfe is a Tax Shareholder at Lutz with over nine years of experience in taxation.
 His primary responsibilities include providing tax planning, research, and consulting services to privately held businesses and individuals.

 AREAS OF FOCUS